Wormhole X-Treme!: Home media

-"Wormhole X-Treme!", along with the previous episodes "Between Two Fires", "2001" and "Desperate Measures" were first released to DVD on June 24, 2002, as part of Stargate SG-1 - Volume 22 in the United Kingdom.
+"Wormhole X-Treme!" and the previous related episodes ("Between Two Fires", "2001", and "Desperate Measures") were first released to DVD on June 24, 2002, as part of Stargate SG-1 - Volume 22 in the United Kingdom.
 On the same day, "Wormhole X-Treme!" and "Desperate Measures" were also released to VHS in the UK as part of volume 5.06.
-The episode was then released as part of the complete Stargate SG-1 Fifth Season Region 2 DVD on April 28, 2003 in the United Kingdom.
+The episode was then released as part of the complete Stargate SG-1 Fifth Season Region 2 DVD on April 28, 2003, in the United Kingdom.

 In the United States of America, the episode was first released as part of the complete fifth season region 1 DVD set on January 20, 2004.
 The DVD releases of the episode include an audio commentary by director and producer Peter DeLuise, writer and producer Joseph Mallozzi and visual effects supervisor James Tichenor.

 The episode, along with the rest of the fifth season of Stargate SG-1 were first made available to download on iTunes and Amazon Unbox in December 2007.
 Along with every other episode of the series, "Wormhole X-Treme!" was made available to stream for the first time through Netflix in the USA on August 15, 2010.
 The episode, along with the rest of the series has been upscaled for releases on various streaming platforms and the 2020 Blu-ray release.
 In July 2009, the official Stargate MGM website posted 5 previously unreleased bloopers from the episode.

-In September 2001, The Hollywood Reporter included a 18 page feature on Stargate SG-1 reaching it's 100th episode.
+In September 2001, The Hollywood Reporter included a 18-page feature on Stargate SG-1 reaching its 100th episode.
 The feature included cast and crew interviews, as well as congratulatory messages from around the entertainment industry.